Saturday, December 13, 2008

 Eco-tourism may save the rainforest

 Rainforest Expeditions is the biggest tourism operator in the region; they run the Posada Amazonas, a lodge by the Tambopata River within the 2,000 hectares owned by the 148-family community of Infierno.
-The 20 year joint venture begun in 1996 and meant that the community share the decision-making through an elected “control committee” and receive 60% of the profits –totaling US$130,000 last year.
+The 20 year joint venture began in 1996 and meant that the community share the decision-making through an elected “control committee,” and receive 60% of the profits –an average of US$130,000 a year.
 Rainforest Expeditions is training the members of the community so that they can take over the whole operation by 2016.